ibm-cloud-docs/hybrid-hpc-cloud-pool/hybrid-hpc-dynamic-cloud-pool.md

 1. The user invokes a computation through an application, web browser, or command line interface.
 2. The job request is sent to the multicluster manager which uses pre-defined rules and policies to determine whether the job should be processed using on-premises HPC resources or in the cloud.
 3. The multicluster manager sends the compute job to the cluster manager for the respective cluster (on-premises or cloud).
 The job is then queued locally for dispatch to the compute node(s).
 4. The cloud cluster manager assesses the resource needs for the compute jobs.
-If additional compute nodes are required to run the jobs, the cloud cluster manager uses an internal function called a Resource Connector to call the Autoscaler component.
+If additional compute nodes are required to run the jobs, the cloud cluster manager uses an internal function called a Resource Connector to call the {{site.data.keyword.Bluemix_notm}} Autoscaler component.
-5. The autoscaler calls the IBM Cloud API to provision additional compute nodes into the cluster.
+5. The autoscaler calls the {{site.data.keyword.Bluemix_notm}} API to provision additional compute nodes into the cluster.
 When these compute nodes are provisioned, the autoscaler informs the cloud cluster manager.
 6. The cluster manager then sends the job to the HPC Agent.
 One agent runs on each of the compute nodes.
 The agent runs the relevant application executables to perform the computation.
 As part of the computation, the application might access data stored in the shared file system.

 When the computational job completes, notification is sent back by the reverse route.
 The HPC agent informs the local cluster manager.
 This, in turn, informs the multicluster manager which returns the completion status to the user.
-Compute nodes that are idle are removed from the cluster by the autoscaler according to a rule or policy.
+Cloud compute nodes that are idle are removed from the cluster by the autoscaler according to a rule or policy.

 ### Data layer
 {: #dyn-data-layer}